 Application of signal processing methods (e.g., Fourier, Laplace, z-transforms) to biomedical problems, such as analysis of cardiac signals, circadian rhythm, the breathing cycle; computer simulation lab.
 Same as BME:5200.

 IGPI:5220 Principles of Public Health Informatics 3 s.h.

 Systematic applications of information science, computer science, and technology to public health practice, research, and learning; methods of disease surveillance, data collection, analysis, and reporting with health informatics.
 Offered fall semesters.
 Same as EPID:5200.

 Biological systems unique to systems analysis; operation under nonequilibrium conditions; tools for systems analysis developed from models of systems at equilibrium (i.e., mechanical systems); fundamental difference between biological and mechanical systems that impact systems analysis; expand knowledge of linear systems and begin work with nonlinear systems; various modeling and analysis approaches useful in biomedical and biomedical engineering research.
 Prerequisites: BME:2200.
 Same as BME:5251.

 Critical analysis of pathogenesis models in a series of major human diseases; clinical presentation, analysis of cellular and molecular events leading to the disease, discussion of key papers.
 Offered spring semesters of even years.
-Prerequisites: BISC:5201 and BISC:5203.
-Same as PATH:5270.
+Same as MMED:5270, PATH:5270.